John Newlove Poetry Award

 The annual John Newlove Poetry award, launched in the fall of 2004, commemorates the honest, poignant and well-written poetry of John Newlove, an Ottawa resident for almost twenty years and poet who died in 2003.

-The 2 poems receiving honourable mention in 2023 are
+The poem receiving honourable mention in 2024 is

 Each year the winner will receive a certificate and the opportunity to publish a chapbook through Bywords.

-Poems published on Bywords.ca from September 2023 to August 2024 will be eligible for consideration for next year's Newlove award.
-The judge for the 2024 award will be Jim Johnstone.
+Poems published on Bywords.ca from September 2024 to August 2025 will be eligible for consideration for next year's Newlove award.
+The judge for the 2024 award will be Concetta Principe.